First Year Housing FAQ

 Can I request my roommate?

 Yes.
-When completing the housing application, you must provide your preferred roommate by their VUnetID under “Roommate/Hallmate Selection.”
+When completing the housing application, you must select your preferred roommate by their VUnetID under “Roommate/Hallmate Selection.”
 Both roommates must request each other in order for the request to be honored.
 Roommate requests are not guaranteed and are pending space availability.

 How do you match roommates?